csanadm/PoissonChi2Test/README.md

 In the attached code [**poisson_vs_gauss_test.C**](https://github.com/csanadm/PoissonChi2Test/blob/main/poisson_vs_gauss_test.C) we create a histogram with $N_{\rm bins}=400 000$ bins, and then fill it with $N_{\rm hits}$ uniformly distributed random values.
 In principle, if $\lambda = $N_{\rm hits}/N_{\rm bins}$, then we expect $\lambda$ hits in every bin.
 Furthermore, if we fit the resulting histogram with a constant, based on one of the $\chi^2$ definitions, then the fitted parameter should also be $\lambda$, within uncertainties.
 Finally, the $\chi^2$ should be roughly equal to $N_{\rm bins}$, and the p-value (probability, confidence level, C.L.) should have an expectation value of 50%, but certainly above 0.1% in 99.9% of the cases.
 We test these hypotheses below.

+For the ratio version, a separate [**poisson_vs_gauss_test_ratio.C**](https://github.com/csanadm/PoissonChi2Test/blob/main/poisson_vs_gauss_test_ratio.C) code is written, and the results are analyzed separately.
+Note that here the expected value is 1.0, as the ratio is of two histograms with the same expected contents.

 ### Summary table
 Values for a 400k bin histogram, filled with uniformly distributed random values.
 The C.L. is calculated based on the number of degrees of freedom (NDF) being 399999 (400k bins minus one fitted parameter)